Tunisia at the Olympics: Los Angeles 1984 to Athens 2004

+Beijing 2008 to present

 After 40 years, a Tunisian Olympic victory was celebrated again at 2008 Summer Olympics in Beijing.
 Oussama Mellouli won the 1500m freestyle final after finishing fifth in the 400m freestyle.
 Boxer Walid Cherif reached the flyweight quarterfinals.
 In London 2012, basketball players and canoeists competed for the first time.
 Oussama Mellouli won bronze in the 1500 meter freestyle and became Olympic champion in the 10 km open water swim.
 This makes Mellouli Tunisia's first double Olympic champion.
 He is also the first swimmer to win both indoor (1500m freestyle in Beijing 2008) and outdoor (10 km open water 2012 in London) olympic gold medals.

 Track and field athlete Habiba Ghribi took second place in the 3,000 meter steeplechase race.
 The winner, the Russian Yuliya Zaripova, was found guilty of doping in 2015 and disqualified.
 Ghribi moved up accordingly and was subsequently declared Olympic champion on 4 June 2016.
 Boxer Maroua Rahali reached the quarterfinals in the flyweight division.
 The Tunisian fencer also achieved top placements.
 Inès Boubakri was sixth in the foil, epee fencer Sarra Besbes eighth, her sister Azza Bebes ninth with the sabre.

 At 2016 Summer Olympics in Rio de Janeiro, the Tunisian team won three bronze medals.
 Inès Boubakri won her medal in foil fencing, Marwa Amri in freestyle wrestling in the 58 kg class and Oussama Oueslati in welterweight taekwondo.
 Beach volleyball players from Tunisia competed in Rio de Janeiro for the first time.
+At 2020 Summer Olympics in Tokyo, the team won two medals, the gold for the swimmer Ahmed Ayoub Hafnaoui, who win at the men's 400-metre freestyle and the silver for the taekwondo practitioner Mohamed Khalil Jendoubi at the men's 58 kg.

+At 2024 Summer Olympics in Paris, Tunisia has three medals at the Games, with Farès Ferjani winning silver in the individual men's sabre event and Mohamed Khalil Jendoubi capturing the bronze in the men's 58 kg event, the latter becoming the first Tunisian to score back-to-back medals in taekwondo during the Olympics.
+Firas Katoussi would follow suit with the country's first gold medal in the Taekwondo men's 80 kg event.